Agriculture in Haiti: After independence

 After Haiti gained independence in 1804 the government had the priority of maintaining a strong military to fend off French attempts to re-conquer the country.
 The only way of sustaining the military was the importation of military goods which could only be paid for with exports of agricultural products, but most of the plantations producing the exports were in ruins and their colonial owners dead or departed.
 The initial efforts of Haiti's government was to continue the plantation system with forced labor, albeit with regulations prohibiting some of the abuses of slavery.

 The attempt by the government to maintain the plantation system was unpopular with the former slaves.
 In 1809 President Alexandre Pétion "decided the agrarian future of Haiti" by initiating a land reform program which ended up with much of Haiti's land being owned by former slaves.
 By the middle of the 19th century, Haiti became "a society of peasant proprietors given over to a subsistence economy."

-The numerous small farmers of Haiti grew and continue to grow cassava (yuka), maize (corn), bananas, sweet potatoes, plantains, and yams on their small farms, more than 90 percent of which were less than 4 ha in size in 2010.
+The numerous farmers of Haiti grew and continue to grow cassava (yuka), maize (corn), bananas, sweet potatoes, plantains, and yams on their small farms, more than 90 percent of which were less than 4 ha in size in 2010.
 Coffee is the main cash crop of the small farmers.
 Farmers also usually raised a pig or two.

 The pattern of individual ownership of small parcels of land continued for more than 100 years despite "increasing pressure for land [due to population increases], the fragmentation of land parcels, and a slight increase in the concentration of ownership."
 In 1950, 85 percent of Haitian farmers owned land.
 In 1971, the number of farmers owning land had declined to 60 percent.
 In that year there were an estimated 616,700 farms in Haiti.
 The average farmer owned 1.4 ha of land divided into several plots.
 In addition to ownership, many farmers rented land or were sharecroppers.
 Statistics for Haiti are often questionable, but by 2008/2009, the number of farms may have increased and their average acreage had decreased.
 FAO estimated there were more than one million farms in Haiti averaging .93 ha in size.
 This increase in the number of farms occurred despite a large migration of former farmers to the cities or to foreign countries.